ppoiissbsjksms/nkn-commercial/README.md

 ## Feature:
 - nkn-commercial node installation run at first boot.
 - Suitable for VPS provider without support of One-Click Deploy.
 Tested on Vultr and UpCloud.
+- No FEE, No Donation.
+Use as you like.
+- Please tell me if you success to deploy node at VPS provder other than Vultr and UpCloud.
+I will update it at README.

 ## Requirement
 - VPS